Skip to main content

 For further details, contact the technical support team responsible for your FTP server and the system that you are integrating with.

-Fresh Relevance supports three versions - FTP, SFTP and FTPes - your technical support team should know which you need.
+Fresh Relevance supports three versions - FTP, SFTP and FTPES - your technical support team should know which you need.

 Once you’ve set up Fresh Relevance to export to your FTP server, wait a while and then look at the data.
 Each data line should have a tms_type (or type depending how you mapped it) with the following values: